boucadair/udp-ipfix/draft-boucadair-opsawg-tsvwg-udp-ipfix.md

 # IANA Considerations

-This document requests IANA to XXX.
+This document requests IANA to add a new IE to the IANA registry entiteled "IP Flow Information Export (IPFIX) Entities" {{IANA-IPFIX}}.

+MORE DETAILS

 --- back